gear-foundation/academy/docs/02-substrate-id/subwallet.md

     ![Choose Type](/img/02/subwallet-choose-type.png)

-5. Provide your password in the next step.
-And click "Add the account with the generated seed":
+5. Provide your password in the next step and click "Add the account with the generated seed":

     ![Final Step](/img/02/subwallet-final-step.png)